jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_2.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<data structures: list comprehensions: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed for the Truth Table?<truth table: tests and solutions>`

 ----